-“Your website readers are going to love this,” my father exclaimed when he finally finished his plate of chicken smothered in creamy mushroom sauce.
-Mom found the recipe from one of her favorite cookbooks* now long out of print.
 The note in the cookbook regarding this recipe is “Brides might well add this to their kitchen repertoire.
 It is easy to fix and never fails to make a hit.”
 We all agree.
-Our six thumbs up on this one.
+It’s a great combination, and so easy to make!

 - 1 clove of garlic, crushed

 - 1/4 teaspoon dried thyme or 1 teaspoon fresh thyme

 1 Mix 1/2 cup flour, 1/2 teaspoon of salt and a 1/4 teaspoon of pepper in a shallow bowl.
 Dredge the chicken in the flour mixture.

 2 Preheat the oven to 350°F. Heat oil in a large frying pan on medium high heat.
 When the oil is hot, working in batches, place the chicken pieces in the pan, skin-side down.
 The oil should be hot enough so that the chicken pieces sizzle when they are in the pan, but not so hot as to burn the chicken.
 You want the pieces to be lightly browned.
 Brown on all sides.

 3 Butter the insides of a roasting pan.
 Arrange the chicken pieces in it in a single layer, skin side up.
 Pour chicken broth over it, and bake at 350°F until the chicken pieces are cooked through (thighs with an the internal temperature of 170°F, breasts at 165°F) about 30 to 35 minutes for 3 to 4 pounds of chicken thighs.
 If you don't have a meat thermometer, you can check for doneness by poking the largest chicken piece with a sharp knife.
 If the juices run clear, not pink, the chicken is done.